O God, Our Help in Ages Past: A vesper service for the eve of a new millennium

 Dwight W. Vogel is professor of theology and ministry and director of the Nellie B. Ebersole Program in Sacred Music, Garrett-Evangelical Theological Seminary, Evanston, Illinois.
 He also directs the seminary choir.

-Reformed Worship 53 © September 1999 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 53 © September 1999, Calvin Institute of Christian Worship.
 Used by permission.